genropy/genropy_saved/docs/genro/commons/macro.rst

-    We list here the Genro macros: these operations can be specified in the javascript events associated with an interface (for example you can use them in a :ref:`button` through the :ref:`action` attribute), and the framework deals gnrjs to the expansion of these macros.
+    We list here the Genro macros: these operations can be specified in the javascript events associated with an interface (for example you can use them in a :ref:`button` through the :ref:`action_attr` attribute), and the framework deals gnrjs to the expansion of these macros.
     It can be accessed from its datastore javascript code (ie from code written in .JS file and then read without macro-expansion) using simple javascript functions.